NICTA/t3as-redact/README.md

     case class RedactItem(page: Int, start: Int, end: Int) case class Redact(redact: List[RedactItem])
 Note that an item to be redacted is specified by page based character offsets into the extracted text.
-This won't work if the user starts at step 2 or modified the text at step 2.
 Page number is 1 based (PDF convention), char offsets are 0 based.

 See also: [t3as-pdf](https://github.com/NICTA/t3as-pdf) which provides the PDF functionality used by this project.